pavan-kumar-s/ARR_rebuttal/Rebuttal.md

 **Weakness-4:**
 The formulation uses only lower bounds for split size and class proportions.
 This ensures that each split receives at least some minimum amount of data or labels, but it does not directly enforce upper bounds or absolute deviation from the target ratios.
 Therefore, the formulation does not fully match the paper's claim that EMPIRE preserves predefined split ratios and semantic class proportionality.

 We thank the reviewer for this observation.
-We have experimented wth adding explicit upper-bound constraints to the formulation and re-run EMPIRE with them, and report both the theoretical and empirical resolution below.
+We have experimented with adding explicit upper-bound constraints to the formulation and re-run EMPIRE with them, and report both the theoretical and empirical resolution below.
 Considering the case of ϵ (which is the tolerance on the split ratio constraint), we can define the upper bound as n⋅(Pq + ϵ *⋅(1-Pq)).
 At ϵ=0, the upper bound collapses onto the lower bound (Pq⋅n), enforcing the exact target ratio; at ϵ=1, it relaxes to n, i.e., no constraint.

 Section 3.2 argued that because the total number of sentences is fixed and every split is forced to meet its minimum, no split can grow arbitrarily large.
 So, the upper bound is implied and can be omitted for solver efficiency.
 The results support this: with and without the upper-bound constraints, the realised split ratios are very close to each other, and both stay close to the native ratios.
 The split-quality metrics are similarly unaffected.
 Experimentally, therefore, there does not appear to be a need for the upper bound: the lower-bound-only formulation already produces partitions that respect the intended split ratios.